agworkgit/cuddlecraze/README.md

 We allow users to list dogs that need re-homing in our Doggie Database, providing forms to cataglogue their age, breed, special requirments etc. Adopters can then scroll through this database, filtering it by location or breed, to find a dog to suit what they and their family can provide.
 Dogs can be marked as reserved once they've found a new home, and users can even save dogs to their favourites.

-Each dog has its own dynamically-created page with their information, a video about tips on how to care for that specific breed, and even a random dog fact, for fun!
+Each dog has its own dynamically-created page with their information and even a random dog fact, for fun!

 We also provide an email service allowing users to make enquiries about their chosen dog, connecting users whilst also maintaining internet privacy